philkr/magic_init/README.md

 ### Pro tips
-If you're numpy implementation is bases on openblas, try disabeling threading ```export OPENBLAS_NUM_THREADS=1```, it can improve the runtime performance a bit.
+If you're numpy implementation is based on openblas, try disabeling threading ```export OPENBLAS_NUM_THREADS=1```, it can improve the runtime performance a bit.